FrancisCalizo/ohyoufrancybruh/content/blog/oop-in-js/index.md

 ![Get Summary Method](./get-summary-method.png)

 You'll notice that both of our functions contain the method `getSummary()`.
 This may seem okay, but what is happening is that we are actually generating a `new` function for each instance, and assigning that as a property.
 We are basically duplicating methods per each new instance.
 How would be able to make this better?

 By adding the method to the prototype, we can have all instances share that function for that property, i.e all instances will have access to those methods.
 Also by attaching the method to prototypes instead of the constructor, we forego the ability for the method to have access to any "private" variable.
 Let's take a look at prototypes.

 ## Prototypes

 Prototype are the mechanism by which JavaScript objects inherit features from one another.
 All objects in JavaScript have a prototype, all objects in JavaScript inherit methods from a prototype.
 Objects can have a prototype objectm which acts as a template object that it inherits methods and properties from.
 The JavaScript prototype property allows you to add new properties and methods to object constructors.

+By moving the our `getSummary()` method to our object prototype, all of our intances will share this function.

 ```javascript
 // Constructor Function